First Holy Communion Programme 2020

 Age: The minimum age for children to be accepted on the programme will be that they have commenced Year 3 in September 2019.
 We will accept children in Years 4, 5 & 6 but the course is essentially designed for Year 3 children.

 Children’s Attendance: Parents must ensure that their children attend punctually all the preparations classes which take place on a number of Sundays leading up to the First Holy Communion Mass.
-No child will be denied First Holy Communion, however, children who miss two or sessions will have missed key catechesis.
+No child will be denied First Holy Communion, however, children who miss sessions will have missed key catechesis.
 In such cases and after discussion with our Catechists I will invite parents to reapply for the 2021 programme.
 Sports events, parties and other such competing attractions must come second to the programme and a regular attendance of Mass during the First Holy Communion year.
 We treat this seriously and hope that you will as well.
 Naturally things happen in life so if there is a genuine emergency then please be in touch.

 Baptism Certificate: We will need a copy of your child’s baptism certificate.
 If the baptism took place at St. John’s, please e-mail the parish office and request a copy.
 Please give the name of the child and the date of baptism.
 If the baptism took place at another parish then you will need to obtain the certificate from that parish.
 We only need a copy so a photocopy will do.

 Prayer Partner: This is fairly new!
 At baptism you chose two or more godparents.
 For First Holy Communion we ask that you and the child choose a Parish Prayer Guide to take a special interest in the child on behalf of the community.
 The guide can be anybody – a godparent, a friend or a parishioner.
 Little is asked other than the person pray for the child and take a close interest.
 There is no need for the person to help out with the classes, however, he or she should be present for the big events – First Confession and the day itself.
-If this presents a real difficulty, then don’t worry too much – have a word with Fr.
-Richard.
+If this presents a real difficulty, then don’t worry too much – have a word with Father.
 Also look around the congregation.
 There may be someone who would be honoured and delighted to take on such a role.

 Communication: Most communication will be by e-mail but keep an eye on the newsletter and on our website.